tieval: An Evaluation Framework for Temporal Information Extraction Systems: tieval

-A special remark needs to be made about the \texttt{relation} attribute of the \texttt{TLink} object.
-When initiating a \texttt{TLink} instance one needs to pass the temporal relation that holds between the two temporal entities (the source and the target).
-In most of the corpora this is one of the thirteen temporal relations \cite{allen_relations} that can hold between two time intervals, however, there are corpora where the annotators were more flexible on the type of relations.
-Examples of this are the TempEval-2 and the MATRES corpus.
-On TempEval-2 the annotators were allowed to give more ambiguous relations as ``{ BEFORE-OR-OVERLAP}'' and ``{ OVERLAP-OR-AFTER}''.
-In MATRES the annotators were asked to provide the temporal relation between the start points of the temporal entities.
-In order to accommodate the several types of annotations, we build \texttt{TemporalRelation} object, which handles the relation that was annotated.
-Inside this object, every relation is represented in point relations -- instead of the traditional interval relations.
-Figure \ref{fig:relation_table} shows how to represent the interval relation ``BEFORE'' into a point relation.
-A relative relation is also included in the figure for illustrative purposes.
+In the case of TempEval-2, annotators were permitted to use more ambiguous relations, such as { BEFORE-OR-OVERLAP} and { OVERLAP-OR-AFTER}.
+For MATRES, annotators were instructed to provide the temporal relation between the starting points of the temporal entities.
+To accommodate these variations in annotation types, we have developed a \texttt{TemporalRelation} object that manages the annotated relation.
+Within this object, every relation is represented using point relations, as opposed to the traditional interval relations.
+Figure~\ref{fig:relation_table} illustrates the conversion of the interval relation { BEFORE} into a point relation and includes a relative relation for demonstration purposes.

+By implementing the \texttt{TemporalRelation} object, we can effectively handle the diverse types of annotated temporal relations present in different corpora.
+This approach ensures that our architecture remains adaptable and inclusive, allowing for seamless integration and analysis of various datasets in temporal information extraction research.

+Note that the { BEFORE-OR-OVERLAP} relation on TempEval-2 represents an uncertainty of the annotator between the end time of the source entity and the start time of the target entity, however, the annotator is certain about the remaining point relations.
+Further note that, although we explicitly state four-point relations in Figure~\ref{fig:relation_table}, upon the adaptation of the current datasets into \texttt{tieval} format, three of them are redundant, as the point relation ``end A < start B'' completely defines the remaining point relations.
+Therefore, on \texttt{tieval}, whenever there is a new dataset to include, the user can provide the relation in the way that is most appropriate, as shown in Listing~\ref{lst:tlinks}.